 Civil legal advice - legal aid

 Although the scope of the assistance we are able to offer under the civil legal advice scheme has been greatly reduced as a result of recent legal changes, Stephensons are one of only three providers in the country who can offer help under this scheme.
-Employees who have been subjected to unlawful discrimination and who are in receipt of certain benefits or on a low income can claim free legal advice and help.
-The first point of contact should be the Civil Legal Advice team, who can assess your financial eligibility and transfer your case through to us.
+Individuals who have been subjected to unlawful discrimination in the workplace or otherwise and who are in receipt of certain benefits or on a low income can claim free legal advice and help.
+The first point of contact should be the civil legal advice team, who can assess your financial eligibility and transfer your case through to us.

 On occasions where there is a dispute in place, an employer may offer you a settlement agreement.
 It is usual for an employer to make a contribution towards your legal fees in obtaining that advice.
 It is very important that you are aware of the implications of the settlement agreement wording you are agreeing to as sometimes the wording can contain indemnities and restrictive covenants which need to be fully explained to you by your solicitor.
 As your costs are likely to be covered by your employer, you may not need to contribute towards our costs.
 We will liaise with your employer directly on your behalf to negotiate the best settlement terms possible on your behalf.

 Should you require further information relating to settlement agreements, our handy guide outlines the reasons for settlement agreements and the steps to be taken when concluding a settlement agreement - Settlement agreements

 If you have received a settlement agreement or are in discussions with your employer about circumstances which could lead to your termination and are being offered a financial package, we will be able to assist you.